balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 #### Sort

 Results can be sorted by attribute name.
-Simply specify an attribute name for natural (ascending) sort, or specify an `asc` or `desc` flag for ascending or descending orders respectively.
+Simply specify an attribute name for natural (ascending) sort, or specify an `ASC` or `DESC` flag for ascending or descending orders respectively.

 ```javascript
 // Sort by name in ascending order